-1. GENERAL INFORMATION
+1. General information

-Leonardo S.p.A. is a company limited by shares based in Rome (Italy), at Piazza Monte Grappa 4, and is listed on the Italian Stock Exchange (FTSE MIB).
+Leonardo SpA is a company limited by shares based in Rome (Italy), at Piazza Monte Grappa 4, and is listed on the Italian Stock Exchange (FTSE-MIB).

-The Company is a major Italian high technology organization operating in the Helicopters, Defence Electronics & Security and Aeronautics sectors.
+The Company is a major Italian high technology organisation operating in the Helicopters, Defence Electronics & Security and Aeronautics sectors.